lordman/car-pooling-challenge-lordman/README.md

 We have chosen Go as the programming language to perform this challenge.
 We have chosen Go instead of another languajes like Python or Java for several reasons.

-First and foremost, Go uses static linking it actually combining all dependency libraries and modules into one single binary file based on OS type and architecture.
+First and foremost, Go uses static linking combining all dependency libraries and modules into one single binary file based on OS type and architecture.
 This means once the backend application is compiled, it is possible to just upload compiled binary into server and it will work, without installing any dependencies there.